Authored by: Svetlana Ilnitskaya, Brand Protection Team Leader | INCOPRO

 What a shift to mobile means for brand protection

 Barely a couple of years ago online purchasing was dominated by desktops and laptops.
 Today, the dynamics have changed enormously.
-Mobile web usage has overtaken desktop with Millennials turning to their smartphones and tablets to meet their needs, including shopping.
-This change in behaviour has disrupted the traditional purchasing journey of consumers and is being driven by the ‘m-commerce’ generation.
+Mobile web usage has overtaken desktop with Millennials turning to their smartphones and tablets to meet their online needs, including shopping.
+This change in behaviour has disrupted the traditional purchasing journey of consumers and is driven by the so called ‘m-commerce’ generation.

 With Millennials becoming the largest consumer segment, it is no surprise that they are the focus of most businesses’ e-commerce strategy.

-One of the reasons China remains the largest and most dynamic e-commerce market in the world is the ability of Chinese platforms to adapt to mobile consumer behaviour, providing innovative social e-commerce models and a secure digital payment infrastructure.
+One of the reasons China remains the largest and most dynamic e-commerce market in the world is down to the adaptability of Chinese platforms.
+They respond to mobile consumer demand and behaviour, providing innovative social e-commerce models and a secure digital payment infrastructure.

 E-commerce is adapting to the purchasing power of Millennials